MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-makes-command-line-tool.md

 `--IndexFilePaths`

 The file path expression for specifying which index file(s) to use.
 If multiple index files are specified, the command will automatically merge the response from all indexes.
-Use wild card '*' to specify multiple indexes e.g. './index.*.kes'.
+Use wild card '\*' to specify multiple indexes e.g. './index.*.kes'.

 ### Histogram optional parameters

 `--Attributes`

 A list of entity attributes, seperated by ','.
-Use '*' for all attributes.
+Use '\*' for all attributes.
 Histogram will generate total count, distinct count, and top values for the select attributes for entities specified in the KesQueryExpression.
-Defaults to '*'.
+If no attributes are provided, Histogram will return the number of enitites that is specified by the QueryExpression.

 `--Offset`